-Tongue-and-groove pliers are known by many names, including channel-lock, groove joint, tongue-and-groove, and straight-jaw pliers.
+Tongue-and-groove pliers are known by many names, including channel-lock, groove joint, and straight-jaw pliers.
 This tool is most often used for plumbing work, but a pair of tongue-and-groove pliers also has many uses for electrical projects.
 It will see frequent use for removing knockouts from metal electrical boxes, tightening cable clamps, and adjusting expansion-type ceiling fan boxes.

 10 of 17